 If it’s not your boarding pass that’s not printing, it’s your bags being too heavy to check through or even worse: someone hogging all the seats when you finally get to your gate.
 There are about a million and one things that can trigger airport stress on the way to your flight.

-They say it’s about the journey, not the destination – but what if the journey is all going wrong?
-Airport stress can definitely make you wish the destination come a whole lot sooner.
-In order to enjoy your travels a little bit more we’ve got to eliminate the airport stress.
+They say it’s about the journey, not the destination – but what if the trip is all going wrong?
+Airport stress can make you wish the destination come a whole lot sooner.
+To enjoy your travels a little bit more, we’ve got to eliminate the airport stress.

 Through our many travels, we’ve come up with a few techniques to help calm your nerves at the airport.
 Read on to zen out!

 1. Arrive super early (even for a 5 am flight).

 There’s no predicting what might happen at the airport.
 Huge lines?
 Your suitcase breaks?
 Flight delays?
 If you arrive early, you’ll have plenty of time to deal with any issues that might pop up.
 At most airports, there are plenty of things to do – even when arriving at the crack of dawn – so you’ll be able to enjoy what the airport has to offer too.

 2. Exercise before your flight.